 JD, University of Notre Dame Law School, 1980

 BS, Georgetown University, College of Arts and Sciences, 1977

 In over 35 years of practice, Tim has represented clients in the following types of matters and in the practice areas listed to the right:

 - All FHA multifamily, nursing home, and hospital mortgage insurance programs (including 221(d)(4), 221(d)(3), 223(f), 223(a)(7), 241, 232 and 242).

 - Section 8 issues for both project based and voucher programs including strategies for implementing subsidy rent increases, mark down to market transactions, transferring subsidy to other projects, opt outs, extensions, reduction of units, and increase in limited distributions.

-- Structuring transactions for affordable housing preservation, including those projects under the following programs: ELIPHA, LIHPRHA, Mark-to-Market, Section 236 decouplings, and Section 202 refinancings.
+- Structuring transactions for affordable housing preservation, including those projects under the following programs: ELIHPA, LIHPRHA, Mark-to-Market, Section 236 decouplings, and Section 202 refinancings.

 - Structuring public/private developments including those involving public housing agencies such as HOPE VI and other leveraged structures.

 - Advising clients on how to maximize development proceeds and mix multiple subsidy programs such as use of Section 42 low income housing tax credits, Section 8, HOME, CDBG, and 202 capital grants and tax exempt bonds.